withertech/SteamScraper/docs/CONFIGINI.md

 `[screenscraper]`

 #### symlink="false"
 Enabling this option is only relevant while also setting the `videos="true"` option.
-It basically means that Skyscraper will create a link to the cached videos instead of copying them when generating the game list media files.
+It basically means that Steamscraper will create a link to the cached videos instead of copying them when generating the game list media files.
 This will save a lot of space, but has the caveat that if you somehow remove the videos from the cache, the links will be broken and the videos then won't show anymore.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### theInFront="false"
 Game titles are returned from the scraping sources sometimes as 'The Game' and other times as 'Game, The'.
-Enabling this option will force Skyscraper to always try and move 'The' to the front of the titles.
-If it is not enabled, Skyscraper will always try and move it to the end of the title, regardless of how it was originally returned by the scraping sources.
+Enabling this option will force Steamscraper to always try and move 'The' to the front of the titles.
+If it is not enabled, Steamscraper will always try and move it to the end of the title, regardless of how it was originally returned by the scraping sources.

 NOTE!
-When generating gamelists Skyscraper will still sort the games as if the game titles didn't have 'The' at the beginning.
+When generating gamelists Steamscraper will still sort the games as if the game titles didn't have 'The' at the beginning.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`